andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/SUMA/SUMA_01_ReconSurface.rst

 Introduction
 *************

 The first step of a surface-based analysis is to reconstruct the cortical surface from a three-dimensional volume.
-This is discussed in detail in the `FreeSurfer Short Course <FS_01_BasicTerms>`.
-Here, we will run a script to process each of our subject's anatomical datasets using FreeSurfer's `recon-all command <FS_03_ReconAll>`.
+This is discussed in detail in the :ref:`FreeSurfer Short Course <FS_01_BasicTerms>`.
+Here, we will run a script to process each of our subject's anatomical datasets using FreeSurfer's :ref:`recon-all command <FS_03_ReconAll>`.

 Running recon-all
 *****************

-If you have FreeSurfer and the `parallel command <FS_04_ReconAllParallel>` installed, you will be able to loop the recon-all command over all of your subjects.
+If you have FreeSurfer and the :ref:`parallel command <FS_04_ReconAllParallel>` installed, you will be able to loop the recon-all command over all of your subjects.
 First, navigate to the ``Flanker`` directory containing all of your subjects, and type the following:

 ::